-On Lower Manhattan’s East waterfront, the Howard Hughes Corporation’s new Pier 17 stands as a prominent marker of the revitalized Seaport District NYC.
-Designed by SHoP, the four-story building, clad largely in glass, offers significant new retail and restaurant space, and is home to ESPN’s new live broadcast studios.
-The building features a 1.5 acre activated rooftop that will serve as a year-round community amenity, including a restaurant, outdoor bars and a venue to host concerts and events during the warmer months of the year.
+On Lower Manhattan’s East River waterfront, the Howard Hughes Corporation’s Pier 17 stands as a prominent marker of the revitalized Seaport district of NYC.
+Designed by SHoP, the four-story building, clad largely in glass, offers significant retail and restaurant space and is home to ESPN’s live broadcast studios.
+The building features a 1.5-acre activated rooftop that serves as a year-round community amenity, including a restaurant, outdoor bars and a venue to host concerts and events during the warmer months of the year.

 Size